keeper013/Oasis.MicroService/README.md

 - *Oasis.EmptyDemoService* is one empty micro-service that has no configuration to be included with wildcard character matching.
 - *Oasis.SimpleDemoService* is one simple micro-service to demonstrate basic usage of *Initialize* method and configuration file, and to be matched with wildcard character matching.
 - *Oasis.DemoServiceWithSqlite* is a micro-service to demonstrate configuraing database contexts in *Initialize* method and environment specific configuration, and to be matched without wildcard character matching.
-- *Oasis.CommonLibraryForDemoService* is a dependency class library referenced by all micro-services to demonstrate the usage of *Excluded* section and *IgnoreAssemblyLoadingErrors* flag.
+- *Oasis.CommonLibraryForDemoService* is a dependency class library referenced by all micro-services to demonstrate the usage of *Excluded* section and *IgnoreAssemblyLoadingErrors* flag in Oasis.MicroService configuration in appsettings.config for web api hosts.
 - *Oasis.DemoWebApi* is the web API host for hosting both micro-services To run the demo code, execute "*BuildForDemo.ps1*" file under root folder, it contains the steps to build/publish the projects and copy the binaries to relevant paths written in PowerShell script.
 Then debug *Oasis.DemoWebApi* project.
 Controller defined for service 1 is under path Service1/Test, controller defined for service 2 is under path Service2/Test
 ## Considerations
 - To protect the strong naming key, it is not uploaded in the public repository, for source code downloaders to compile Oasis.MicroService project, please generate a key name "Oasis.snk" under Oasis.MicroService folder, or delete the strong naming configuration in the project file.
 - Different micro-services may depend on the same packages, sometimes with different versions.
-So it's highly recommended that all dependency dlls are strong named, or else there will be assembly version conflicts among the micro-services deployed under the same host.
+So it's highly recommended that all dependency dlls are strong named, or else there will be assembly version conflicts among the micro-services deployed under the same host (like in the sample code its preferred to strong name *Oasis.CommonLibraryForDemoService* assembly).